rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 - Ported to browser (wgpu with webgl backend)
 - Unreliable protocol archieved with WebRtc
 - Dynamically Spawn and Synchronize ECS Components using macros
-- Massively improved events system and action system
+- Massively improved the events system and actions system

-- Rewrote over 50% of the whole project to be more compact and scalable
+- Refactored over 50% of the project
 - Small Features such as grabbing objects and dash forward
 - Fixed 3 major bugs that slowed down the server